maxime-bouton/cards/README.md

 ## Description

-This Python library provides elementary operators, MPI communicators and samplers to facilitate the design of custom distributed Plug-and-Play (PnP) MCMC algorithms for high-dimensional Bayesian inference.
+This Python library provides elementary operators, MPI communicators and samplers to facilitate the design of custom distributed Plug-and-Play (PnP) Markov chain Monte Carlo (MCMC) algorithms for high-dimensional Bayesian inference.
-Detailed examples provided focus on the resolution of high-dimensional inverse problems typical in signal and image processing applications.
+Detailed examples provided in this repository focus on the resolution of high-dimensional inverse problems in image and signal processing.

 :warning: **WARNING** This project is under active development, and the API may evolve significantly until version `1.0`.

 ## Installation

-- The package can be installed on `ubuntu` with `cuda` GPU support within an existing `conda`-like Python environment (e.g., `pixi`, `mamba` or `conda`).
+- The Python package can be installed on `ubuntu` with `cuda` GPU support within an existing `conda`-like environment (e.g., using either `pixi`, `mamba` or `conda`).
 Example installation commands can be found below.

   ```bash
   # within a mamba environment